4dsystems/ViSi-Genie-Particle-Library/README.md

 ## Tested with

-This library has been tested on the Particle Proton.
+This library has been tested on the Particle Photon.
 Any problems discovered with this library, please contact technical support so fixes can be put in place, or seek support from our forum.

 ## Compatible 4D Systems Display Modules